- This event has passed.

 We are proud to host Dr. Beehler as this year’s Sessions Speaker at our 72nd Winter Banquet Fundraiser at Protective Life Corporation (2801 Highway 280 South).
 Join us in Protective’s Grand Bay Conference Room on Thursday, December 6th, for a social hour and book signing at 5:30 p.m., dinner at 6:30, and Dr. Beehler’s keynote address at 7:15.
 Tickets are $75, payable at the registration link below.
 (The price covers the meal, $50, as well as a $25 contribution.)
 Space is limited—don’t miss your chance to attend this special event.

-We’re working on getting vegan and gluten free options for this year’s event.
+We’ll have both vegan and gluten-free options for this year’s event.
 If you have any food restrictions, please email the Outreach & Communications Director.